Guidelines and memory

 AGENTS.md

 AGENTS.md is an open file format for guiding coding agents.
-It's a standard Markdown file with headings, lists, and plain text that the agents can parse and add to the prompt context.
+It's a standard Markdown file with headings, lists, and plain text that the agents can parse to add to the prompt context.

 How Junie CLI discovers guidelines